V AMZS centrih lahko registracijo in zavarovanje vozila uredite hitro in enostavno. Člani AMZS, obst...

 AMZS Safe Driving Centre track circuit stretches over a surface area equal in size to nine football fields.

-The AMZS Safe Driving Centre complex includes an office building equipped with three classrooms that are designed for the theoretical components of courses, for press conferences, and for various other presentations.
-Parking garages are located on the basement level.
+The AMZS Safe Driving Centre complex includes an office building equipped with six classrooms that are designed for the theoretical components of courses, for press conferences, and for various other presentations.
+Six service garages are located on the basement level.

 The most attractive part of the AMZS Safe Driving Centre is the track circuit designed to facilitate practical training exercises.
-The circuit stretches over a surface area equal in size to nine football fields.
 It is divided into six separate sections.
-Of these, the most important and interesting are those that include special built-in slippery surfaces and water nozzles.
+Of these, the most important and interesting are those that include special built-in slippery surfaces, water nozzles and hydraulic kick plate.
 These systems enable drivers to undergo supervised testing of poor tyre grip and car skidding.
 Two other interesting track sections are the off-road and macadam tracks.

 The training circuit of the AMZS Safe Driving Centre is divided into 8 modules or sections.
-Each of these allows us to carry out particular types of training exercises, or is designed for a particular type of driving:
+Each of these allows us to carry out particular types of training exercises:

 M2 – The special design of Track Section 2 lets you discover the effects of aquaplaning.
-This special part of the circuit allows for controlled flooding (water directed across the road or on part of the road is controlled and can be adjusted to the needs of an individual course).
-As a result, participants on this section can test what happens if they drive just one, two or all four of their wheels into a pool of water at a high speed - a situation that often happens on the road and even more frequently, on the motorway.
+This special part of the circuit is designed for controlled flooding (water directed across the road or on part of the road is controlled and can be adjusted to the needs of an individual course).

-M3 – Track Section 3 familiarises drivers with under and over steering, or with front or rear end skidding.
-Drivers learn how to deal with this situation while driving slalom style, braking in bends, turning sharply, changing lanes and performing other similar manoeuvres.
+M3 – Track Section 3 familiarises drivers with under- and oversteering, or with front or rear end skidding.
+Drivers learn how to deal with this situation.
 This section also allows detailed familiarisation with the functioning of brakes, tyres, four-wheel drives, and electronic vehicle devices like ABS, ASR and ESC.

 M7 – Track Section 7 is used for four-wheel drive vehicles.
-It includes many different obstacles that simulate most of the situations a driver can expect to face when driving off-road.
+It includes many different obstacles that simulate most of the situations a driver can expect while driving off-road.

 M8 – Track Section 8 is a macadam track with bends that is used for various training exercises using passenger and off-road vehicles.